 Welcome to the “Dragonwood!”
 Are you in search of monsters, treasures, and a good time?
 Perhaps you’ll find them here… But beware!
 The “Dragonwood” is a treacherous place, and you never know what you might find, lurking behind the trees.

 Unfortunately, accessibility doesn’t always translate to depth; and that’s really the rub here.
-You see, it’s important to note that there is a lot of luck in this game.
+There is a lot of luck in this game.
 Card draws, dice rolls, events… Most of this game is left entirely to chance.
 The capture system does have a ‘push your luck’ element to it, but it’s still unlikely you will make a truly significant decision while playing this game.
-All of this is perfectly acceptable, as long as you are happy with that.
-I’ve just discovered that some strategy gamers aren’t.
+All of this is perfectly acceptable, as long as you are happy with that- I’ve just discovered that some strategy gamers aren’t.

 Score – 7/10

 This is easily one of the most played games in our library.
 I’m quick to pull it down from the shelf whenever we have someone new joining us for game night.
 But with all of it’s reliance on luck, “Dragonwood” is good, without being amazing.
 The thing is, not every game needs to be amazing.
 This is a great entry-level title, that will earn its place on your shelf.